fingo/spata/readme.md

 val typedRecord = ???
 val stockPrice: StockPrice = typedRecord.to[StockPrice]()
 ```
-Like in case of [regular records](#getting-actual-data),
+Like in the case of [regular records](#getting-actual-data),
-the conversion is name-based and may cover only subset of record's fields.
+the conversion is name-based and may cover only a subset of a record's fields.
-However, in contrast to regular record, the result is not wrapped in `Decoded` anymore.
+However, in contrast to a regular record, the result is not wrapped in `Decoded` anymore.

-Field declared in the schema has to be present in source stream.
+A field declared in the schema has to be present in the source stream.
 Moreover, its values, by default, must not be empty.
 If values are optional, they have to be clearly marked as such in the schema definition:
 ```scala
 val schema = CSVSchema()
   .add[String]("symbol")
   .add[Option[LocalDateTime]]("time")
 ```
-Please note, that this still requires the field (column) to be present, only permits empty values.
+Please note, that this still requires the field (column) to be present, only permits it to contain empty values.

-While processing validated stream, we have access to invalid data as well:
+While processing a validated stream, we have access to invalid data as well:
 ```scala
 val validatedStream = ???
 validatedStream.map { validated =>